Tips and tricks

 This can be be done in the Windows Dev Center under the description section of your extension.
 These keywords will need to be added for every language your extension supports.

-You can automate and streamline your submissions to the Windows Store by using the new Windows Store Submission API, which allows you to update apps/games, add-ons (in-app purchases), and package flights through a REST API.
+You can automate and streamline your submissions to the Microsoft Store by using the new Microsoft Store Submission API, which allows you to update apps/games, add-ons (in-app purchases), and package flights through a REST API.
 Check out the documentation and samples or use the open source Submission API VSTS extension to get started.

 Use the Windows Feedback Hub to gather feedback/reviews/feature requests

 You can direct users to the Windows Feedback Hub subcategory for your extension by embedding a link that points to it.
-This link will need to be created using the follwing format:
+This link will need to be created using the following format: